Spoofing defense for Custom domains: SPF, DKIM, DMARC

 v=DMARC1; p=none; rua=mailto:email@example.com;

 The “p=” specifies the action to take for emails that fail DMARC and here, “none” basically means don’t do anything, and follow the receiving end policy.
 The other options are quarantine and reject, however above entry corresponds to report-only mode (recommended) and will have no effect on email delivery.
 If you plan to use quarantine or reject, then make sure you understand the risks involved on your email delivery.

-The ‘firstname.lastname@example.org’ is where you will receive DMARC reports from other service providers.
+The ‘firstname.lastname@example.org’ example address is where you will receive DMARC reports from other service providers.
 Please replace this address with an actual address that you own.

 Side note regarding SPF, DKIM and DMARC:

 - When you modify an existing DNS records, the changes may not propagate completely before some time (from a few hours to a few days, depending on the TTL value for preceding records).